SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocol compositions have the form ``SomeProtocol & AnotherProtocol``.
 You can list as many protocols as you need to, separating them by ampersands (``&``).
+In addition to its list of protocols, a protocol composition can also contain one class type.

 Protocol compositions do not define a new, permanent protocol type.
 Rather, they define a temporary local protocol that has the combined requirements